 Water will get rid of the leftover foods that are there in the mouth, and it will dilute the acids that are created by bacteria.
-Now, you need to realize that just drinking water once create a healthy mouth, for you still need to do the other oral hygiene activities, including brushing, flossing, and seeing the denTtist north daLLas on the regular.
+Now, you need to realize that just drinking water once create a healthy mouth, for you still need to do the other oral hygiene activities, including brushing, flossing, and seeing the InvisaligN dentist on a regular.
 But, if you have water instead of sodas and other sugary elements, this can in turn cause the harmful levels of sugar in your mouth to reduce, which n turn will keep your gums and teeth healthy.

 Along with that, it also can prevent dry mouth, along with bad breath.
 Have you ever had the morning breath that occurs from dry mouth?
 That is what happens when you don’t have enough saliva, and you wake up with your mouth continuously dry.
 This is what will cause bacteria to show up, and that will in turn make your breath stink.
 By having water as often as possible, you can reduce this in comparison to when you’re not able to, or if you can’t.